Politicians -- Nevada

 A biography of Marguerite H. Gosse who introduced the bill into the legislature that became the first Nevada state Nurse Practice Act, of 1923

 Abstract Sketch of life of Marguerite H. Gosse, a member of the Nevada Assembly (1922-1924) and responsible for passage of legislation requiring examination and certification of graduate nurses.
+Material from 1960.

 Overview Dean Arthur Heller (1960- ), a Nevada Republican, served as a Nevada State Assemblyman, 1990-1994; Nevada Secretary of State, 1994-2007; two and a half terms in the U.S. House of Representatives, 2006-2011; and one term as Nevada U.S. Senator, 2012-2019.
 The collection contains press releases created by Heller during his term as a U.S. Senator representing Nevada.

 Abstract Materials related to Proctor R. Hug's careers in education and the Nevada Senate from 1927-1977.